exasol/exasol-testcontainers/doc/system_requirements.md

 Needs: dsn

-#### Stopping and Restarting the Database
+#### Starting and Stopping the Database
-`req~stopping-and-restarting-the-database~1`
+`req~starting-and-stopping-the-database~1`

-Users can stop and restart the Exasol database inside the test container.
+Users can start and stop an Exasol database service inside the test container.

 Rationale: